-Recently, I’ve noticed that there are some d/Deaf and hard of hearing people who are more focused on arguing and being “right” against others who are also d/Deaf and hard of hearing.
+Recently, I’ve noticed that there are some deaf people who are more focused on arguing and being “right” against others who are also deaf.

 It’s one thing to have debates, discussions and to defend yourself when you are being attacked.
 It’s another to really a go at the person, to the point where it is almost abusive, when it could have been resolved in other ways.

 Not only that, focus our energy on going against each other will do nothing to the barriers that exist in our lives.
 If anything, they will remain or even continue to grow.

 …listen to the podcast below or any podcast platforms…

 There’s something that’s been bugging me recently when I’m on social media, especially Twitter and it’s been bugging me.
 And this is when I noticed people who are d/Deaf, hard of hearing and I’m talking about capital D Deaf, small D deaf, everybody in that category and beyond.

 One thing I noticed a lot is that there can be a bit of clashing against each other, arguments against each other, to the point where it’s a bit too aggressive, to the point where it’s causing a division.